Section 8

 1.1 The Charity Commission strongly recommends that charities have a clear risk management policy and process, with a structured approach to risk management that is appropriate for the Charity’s size and complexity.

 1.2 As a charity working with older people, the Puddenecks face both general risks to the successful conduct of our work and particular risks to and from individuals or groups of individuals.
-The assessment and management of these risks is necessary for the protection and welfare of trustees, members, volunteers and service users.
+The assessment and management of these risks is necessary for the protection and welfare of trustees, members, volunteers and our guests.

 1.3 The Charity must also stay aware of its responsibilities under relevant legislation.
 To that end, all the Charity’s policies and guidelines are reviewed on an annual basis to ensure they remain compliant with current legislation and best practice.

-1.4 Risk management is everyone’s responsibility and, so far as is practicable trustees, members, volunteers and users should all be made aware of risks and how to reduce those risks.
+1.4 Risk management is everyone’s responsibility and, so far as is practicable trustees, members, volunteers and guests should all be made aware of risks and how to reduce those risks.
+A fundamental principle of our approach to risk management is therefore the identification of risk and steps to address and reduce that risk.

 2. AREAS OF RISK